veggiemonk/awesome-docker/README.md

 - [Buddy :heavy_dollar_sign:](https://buddy.works) - The best of Git, build & deployment tools combined into one powerful tool that supercharged our development.
 - [Captain](https://github.com/harbur/captain) - Convert your Git workflow to Docker containers ready for Continuous Delivery by [@harbur](https://github.com/harbur).
-- [Cyclone](https://github.com/caicloud/cyclone) - A cloud native CI/CD platform built for container workflow by [@caicloud](https://github.com/caicloud).
+- [Cyclone](https://github.com/caicloud/cyclone) - Powerful workflow engine and end-to-end pipeline solutions implemented with native Kubernetes resources by [@caicloud](https://github.com/caicloud).
 - [Docker plugin for Jenkins](https://github.com/jenkinsci/docker-plugin/) - The aim of the docker plugin is to be able to use a docker host to dynamically provision a slave, run a single build, then tear-down that slave.
 - [Drone](https://github.com/drone/drone) - Continuous integration server built on Docker and configured using YAML files.
 - [GitLab Runner](https://gitlab.com/gitlab-org/gitlab-runner) - GitLab has integrated CI to test, build and deploy your code with the use of GitLab runners.